spruceid/mobile-sdk-rs/README.md

 ```
 .               // The Rust crate is at the root
-|
+│
 ├── kotlin      // Contains the Android library project (without the generated
-|               // source or dyanmic libraries, these are present in the
+│               // source or dyanmic libraries, these are present in the
-|               // published package associated with this repo)
+│               // published package associated with this repo)
-|
+│
-└── WalletSdkRs // Contains the iOS library, with all the generated source files
+├── WalletSdkRs // Contains the iOS library, with all the generated source files
-                // and dylibs, as Git is the package manager of Swift
+│               // and dylibs, as Git is the package manager of Swift
+│
+├── tests       // Contains cargo tests for Kotlin and Swift for the generated
+│               // libraries.
+These tests act as sanity checks to ensure the
+│               // generated libraries will be usable, and are not meant to be
+│               // full-fledged functional tests.
 ```

 ## Release